pac4j/pac4j/documentation/docs/main-concepts-and-components.md

 ---

 6) A [**user profile**](user-profile.html) is the profile of the authenticated user.
-It has an identifier, attributes, roles, permissions, a "remember-me" nature and a linked identifier (to another account)
+It has an identifier, attributes, roles, a "remember-me" nature and a linked identifier (to another account)

 ---